GhazanfarShahbaz/randomLeetcodeProblems/README.md

 * !questions help : lists all commands
 * !questions random <difficulty> <tag> : picks a random question and returns its link, difficulty and tag are optional parameters
 * !questions information <identifier> : returns information for a problem by number or link
+* !questions template <link> : returns the code template for a problem by its link
 ## Checklist
 * ~~Webscrape data and place it into a csv~~
 * ~~Place data into a database~~